martin-ger/ESP_E58-Drone/README.md

 Programs:
 - The E58.ino sketch simply starts the drone by sending the UDP command to port 50000 (CAUTION: no further control - keep it in your hand or it will crash!)

 - The E58Contol.ino sketch will connect to the drone (change STASSID for your drone) and offers a WiFi network "E58drone".
 When you connect your JYUfo App to this network, you can fly the drone.
-The ESP will print the control bytes to serial console.
+When the App turns off (or loses signal to the ESP's WiFi network) the ESP will continue to send control command to the drone.
+Currently it just tells it to keep on hovering, but here a more intelligent controll might come in (GPS).